I. The Misframed Argument

 We respond to this by changing vocabulary rather than confronting the gap.
 We speak of "constraints" instead of forces, of "emergence" instead of construction, of "laws" that somehow govern without occupying anything.
 These words are evasive.
 They allow us to proceed without asking what kind of thing could possibly do the governing.

-What we are encountering is excess—excess that cannot be expressed in the dimensions we habitually use.
+What we are encountering is excess, excess that cannot be expressed in the dimensions we habitually use.

 A missing way for things to be related at all.

-At this stage, nothing needs to be named.
-No new ontology needs to be proposed.
 The only honest move is to acknowledge the pattern and allow the discomfort to remain unresolved.

-It tells us that the world is coherent in ways we do not yet have the representational capacity to describe.
-That our habitual dimensions—spatial, temporal, narrative—are sufficient to navigate experience but insufficient to close explanation.
+The hole that will not go away tells us that the world is coherent in ways we do not yet have the means to describe.
+That our habitual dimensions (spatial, temporal, narrative) are sufficient for experience but insufficient to close explanation.

 And it is here, in this narrow space between successful description and incomplete understanding, that the most consequential mistakes are made.
 Because once we grow tired of holding the discomfort, we begin to fill it.